 More chickpea recipes

-If you’ve tried this Moroccan Chickpea Stew, or any other recipe on the blog. then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this Moroccan Chickpea Stew, let us know how you got on in the comments below.

 Spicy Moroccan Chickpea Stew